 ‘… in the Faroe Islands, Siberia, and among the Ipiutak of Alaska, for example, diving birds are thought to ferry spirits of the dead to the next world, situated under water rather than in the heavens.’
 (Moreman 2014:8)

-There seems to have been a misunderstanding in the recording of information about which particular bird inmythology was the perceived agent for the conveyance of souls to Kurannup (the resting place of ancestral souls) said to be located across the western sea.
-In some contemporary reports (see the WA Department of Aboriginal Affairs, site file ID 435, indigenous informant source Ken Colbung 1995 and Town of Cottesloe website) the Australian raven (Corvus coronoides), generally called “crow” has been identified as the traditional means of transporting souls to the afterworld.
-The Australian raven is indeed an iconic totemic bird with mysterious and supernatural powers often attributed to it in traditional Nyungar culture but the transportation of human souls to the afterlife was not, as far as we could establish from early ethnohistorical sources, one of its functions.
+There seems to have been a misunderstanding in the recording of information about which particular bird in Nyungar mythology was the perceived agent for the conveyance of souls to Kurannup (the resting place of ancestral souls) said to be located across the western sea.
+In some contemporary reports (see the Western Australian Department of Aboriginal Affairs, site file ID 435, indigenous informant source Ken Colbung 1995) the Australian raven (Corvus coronoides) or “crow” as it is popularly known has been identified as the traditional means of transporting souls to the afterworld.
+The Australian raven is indeed an iconic totemic bird with mysterious and supernatural powers often attributed to it in traditional Nyungar culture but the transportation of human souls to the afterlife was not, as far as we could establish from the early ethnohistorical sources, one of its functions.

 The story of medi – the Nyungar soul-bird – Pied Cormorant